-Which kinds of stem cells does the Stem Cell Institute use to treat autoimmune diseases and how are they obtained?
+Which kinds of stem cells are used and how are they obtained?

 How are the stem cells administered?

-The adipose-derived and HUCT-derived stem cells are typically administered intravenously by a licensed physician over the course of about 2 weeks.
+The HUCT-derived stem cells are typically administered intravenously by a licensed physician over the course of a few days.

-- 2 IV injections of allogeneic umbilical cord mesenchymal stem cells (during 2nd week)
+- 2 intravenous (IV) injections of human umbilical cord tissue-derived mesenchymal stem cells (day 2)

 - Medical consult for hormone evaluation